-There are both state and federal laws which protect workers and if your rights have been violated, you should consider meeting with an employee rights lawyer New York, NY residents trust.
+There are both state and federal laws which protect workers.
+If your rights have been violated, you should consider meeting with an employee rights lawyer from New York, NY residents trust.
 At Okun, Oddo & Babat, we aggressively advocate for workers against companies who have violated those laws and are available to discuss the specific circumstances of our situation and what legal options you may have.

-How Can an Employee Rights Lawyer New York, NY Clients Rely On Help?
+An Employee Rights Lawyer New York, NY Clients Can Rely On Help

 A seasoned employee rights lawyer in New York, NY knows that there are many ways employers violate workers’ rights.
 One of the most common ways is by violating employment discrimination laws.
 Under the New York State Human Rights Law, it is illegal for an employer to discriminate against an employee for any reason.
 Our firm has successfully represented many clients whose employer violated that law, including:

 - Gender or sex discrimination;

 - Racial discrimination; and